-Executive Summary
+Executive Summary - Applicable to all participants

-The Qualification Approach and Plan (QA&P) sets out the purpose of Qualification during the Market-wide Half Hourly Settlement Programme (MHHSP) and the high-level plan and requirements for Programme Participants to undertake in relation to the BSC and REC.
+The Qualification Approach and Plan (QA&P) sets out the purpose of MHHS Qualification during the Market-wide Half Hourly Settlement Programme (MHHSP) and the high-level plan and requirements for Programme Participants to undertake in relation to the BSC and REC.

-Qualification will be approved by the Balancing and Settlement Code (BSC) Performance Assurance Board (PAB) and Retail Energy Code (REC) Code Manager.
-The purpose of MHHSP Qualification is to confirm that participants are ready to operate in the MHHS market, and to protect both electricity settlement and retail markets from participants who are not able to deliver the required industry processes and standards.
+MHHS Qualification will be approved by the Balancing and Settlement Code (BSC) Performance Assurance Board (PAB) and Retail Energy Code (REC) Code Manager.
+The purpose of MHHS Qualification is to confirm that participants are ready to operate in the MHHS market, and to protect both electricity settlement and retail markets from participants who are not able to deliver the required industry processes and standards.

-Code Bodies are preparing and managing the Qualification process for MHHS to assess whether Programme Participants have sufficient evidence to demonstrate they have the appropriate systems, processes and controls in place to meet the MHHS requirements.
+Code Bodies are preparing and managing the MHHS Qualification process to assess whether Programme Participants have sufficient evidence to demonstrate they have the appropriate systems, processes and controls in place to meet the MHHS requirements.
 It is the responsibility of Programme Participants to demonstrate the required evidence in the timescales set out in the MHHSP plan.
 It is the MHHSP’s responsibility to monitor Programme Participants’ progress against the required MHHSP milestones and take any necessary escalation steps or other action if a Programme Participant is at risk of not meeting the MHHSP timescales.

-Programme Participants are expected to have completed Pre-Integration Testing (PIT) to a satisfactory level prior to entering QT.
+Programme Participants are expected to have completed Pre-Integration Testing (PIT) to a satisfactory level prior to entering Qualification Testing (QT).

+In case a participant is ‘placing reliance’ for SIT/QT - If system is completely outsourced and has been tested by the 3rd party in their DBT1, 1 set of tests can be provided as PIT evidence as a part of the submission.

-Qualification will require testing of the key requirements set out in the MHHS TOM (Target Operating Model) for each Programme Participant’s role, including the business processes and systems, as well as the Programme Participant's security and organisational controls they will be operating with.
-Testing will be completed by Programme Participants either during System Integration Testing (SIT) for those Programme Participants that have volunteered for it or during Qualification Testing (QT).
+MHHS Qualification will require testing of the key requirements set out in the MHHS baselined design for each Programme Participant’s role, including the business processes and systems, as well as the Programme Participant's security and organisational controls that they will be operating with.
+Business and system processes from within participants’ organisation will be considered as evidence that these changes have been incorporated robustly.

+Testing will be completed by Programme Participants either during System Integration Testing (SIT) for those Programme Participants that have volunteered for it or during QT.
 QT will consist of tests adapted from those prepared for SIT.
 Therefore, the Code Bodies encourage all Programme Participants to engage with the MHHS Programme SIT Working Group (SITWG).
 To join the SITWG and subscribe to the artefacts developed, please contact pmo@mhhsprogramme.co.uk.

+The majority of this document applies to all participants that are required to complete MHHS Qualification, whether they plan to undertake testing through the SIT or QT route.

-Qualification will also require documented evidence on governance, resourcing, organisational and system controls on areas considered as higher risk by Code Bodies for each role.
-Qualification evidence will be provided by Programme Participants in the Qualification Assessment Document (QAD) and a template of this document will be prepared by the Code Bodies.
+MHHS Qualification will also require documented evidence on governance, resourcing, organisational and system controls on areas considered as higher risk by Code Bodies for each role.
+MHHS Qualification evidence will be provided by Programme Participants in the Qualification Assessment Document (QAD) and a common template for this document will be prepared jointly by the Code Bodies.

-Qualification will be organised into tranches which allow the Qualification to be completed efficiently.
+QT will be organised into tranches which allow the QT to be completed efficiently.
 Each tranche will provide Programme Participants with a six-month window to complete the process.
 The allocation to tranches will, wherever possible, be based on Programme Participant readiness.
+There is additionally a separate non-SIT LDSO QT tranche.

-To become MHHSP-Qualified in an MHHS Role, a Programme Participant must complete all elements of the QAD relevant to that role; the QAD must be approved by all Code Bodies that have governance over that role, specifically the BSC PAB and REC Code Manager where relevant.
+To become MHHS Qualified in an MHHS Role, a Programme Participant must complete all elements of the QAD relevant to that role; the QAD must be approved by all Code Bodies that have governance over that role, specifically the BSC PAB and REC Code Manager where relevant.

-Introduction
+Introduction - Applicable to all participants